Swirrl/csvw-issues/issues/001-aligning-linked-data-and-annotated-table.md

-# The problems aligning linked data and CSVW
+# The CSVW Alignment Problem

 Our proposed interfaces aim to use [the annotated table model](../notes/001-what-is-the-annotated-table-model.md) as the most